anubhavanonymous/Tele-Trace/README.md

 > ⚠ Use an aged Telegram account (1+ years old) for best results.
 New accounts are heavily restricted by Telegram and may fail to resolve phone number lookups or get temporarily banned from making API requests.

+>🔒 It is strongly recommended not to use your real/primary Telegram account.
+Use a dedicated throwaway account to avoid any risk to your personal account.
 ---

 ## Running 🚀